aleksha/data-analysis-tutorial/README.md

     * **Markdown** - a plain text formatting syntax.
     * **Introdution to statistics** - some basics we need to start coding.
       - Measurements and uncertainties;
-      - Probability distribution functions and their basic pproperties;
+      - Probability distribution functions and their basic properties;
       - Three special distributions:
         - Binomial
         - Poisson